monk-io/docs/docs/monk-in-10.md

 !!! note

-    **It's alright if you want to skip cluster creation for now.** You can run things locally for now and create a cluster later.
+    **It's alright if you want to skip cluster creation for now.** You can run things locally and create a cluster later.
 You can still follow this guide but remember that stuff will happen on your machine and not in the cloud.
-To skip ahead, head out to [Running templates locally](guides/running-templates.md).
+To skip ahead, head to [Running templates locally](guides/running-templates.md).

 To create a new cluster:

     monk cluster new

-It will ask you to choose a name for the new cluster.
-Then, to attach your cloud credentials to the new cluster:
+You'll be asked to choose a name for the new cluster.
+Now we'll attach your cloud credentials to the new cluster:

 === "GCP"